-Out of a hundred people, only five are managing to get the insights they need from the myriad monitoring tools they use to track performance, availability, and security of their digital assets.
+Out of a hundred people, only five are managing to get the insights they need from the myriad monitoring tools they use to track the performance, availability, and security of their digital assets.

 The other ninety-five?
 They might as well as be staring at cute but ineffective Venn diagrams.